3scale-labs/perftest-toolkit/README.md

 There are **two** ways of running your tests and the injector has to be configured accordingly.

-* [Test your own 3scale services](#test-your-3scale-services): The injector will be configured to use your 3scale products (a.k.a. services).
+* [Test your own 3scale services](#test-your-3scale-services): The injector will be custom configured to use your 3scale products (a.k.a. services).

 * [Setup traffic profiles](#setup-traffic-profiles): Configure your performance tests to use synthetically generated traffic based on traffic models.